FelixMul/image_transformation/README.md

   </table>
 </div>

-## Prompt engineering playground
+## Prompting surface in the UI

-The Streamlit UI exposes full prompt boxes for each persona:
+The Streamlit UI exposes editable design-rule text areas per persona (not the full prompts):
-- **Initial layout prompt**: responsible for producing a valid first‑draft Flex‑DSL JSON.
+- **Planner design rules**: guidance used by the initial layout planner when producing Flex‑DSL JSON.
-- **Critic prompt**: scores, flags constraint violations, and provides actionable feedback.
+- **Critic design rules**: guidance used by the critic when scoring and flagging issues.
-- **Refiner prompt**: rewrites the JSON to address the critique.
+- **Refiner design rules**: guidance for the refiner when making minor adjustments.

-You can adjust each prompt fully, run the pipeline, compare iterations, and iterate your instructions.
-This helps discover persona wording and context structures that are robust for your content.
+All other prompt context (object data, constraints, schema, etc.) is constructed automatically.

 ## Typical applications